deckhouse/virtualization/docs/USER_GUIDE.md

 - Simple label selection (`nodeSelector`) — the basic method for selecting nodes with specified labels.
 - Preferred selection (`Affinity`):
 - `nodeAffinity` — specifies priority nodes for placement.
-  - `virtualMachineAndPodAffinity` — ensures co-location of VMs and containers.
+  - `virtualMachineAndPodAffinity` — defines workload co-location rules for VMs or containers.
 - Co-location avoidance (`AntiAffinity`):
-- `virtualMachineAndPodAntiAffinity` — prevents VMs and containers from being placed on the same node.
+- `virtualMachineAndPodAntiAffinity` — defines workload rules for VMs or containers to be placed on the same node.

 All of the above parameters (including the `.spec.nodeSelector` parameter from VirtualMachineClass) are applied together when scheduling VMs.
 If at least one condition cannot be met, the VM will not be started.
 To minimize risks, we recommend: